patrickenfuego/vapoursynth-screenshots/README.md

 ### Previewing Clips

 If you wish to preview clips before generating screenshots, use the `compare.py` file.
 This functionality utilizes the `view` module, and unlike most other methods, does not require `vspipe` or `vsedit` which is incredibly convenient as you can run it like a normal Python file.
 The OpenCV Python module is required - see [Dependencies](#dependencies) above.

+If you wish to compare test encode(s) vs. the source, specify the frame range using the `--frames`/`-f` argument.
+This will slice the source to ensure frames match during comparison.
+Depending on where the video is sliced, slight adjustments might be required to ensure all video files are aligned.

+You can also take screenshots in the preview window using keybindings, although they will be missing some features included with the `screenshots.py` module.

 ### Tonemapping